 The THEMIS instrument consists of one ESA assembly, two SST assemblies, six electric field booms, two magnetometer booms, and an electronics box.
-Upon delivery to Swales, all instrument surfaces will meet a cleanliness level of 500A per MIL-STD-1246B.
-Following delivery, sensitive components will be maintained at or near Level 500A through the use of protective covers, while less sensitive components will be maintained at a Visibly Clean, Highly Sensitive level per NASA-JSC-SN-C-0005.
+Prior to Probe Integration, all instrument surfaces will meet a cleanliness level of 500A per MIL-STD-1246B.
+Following instrument delivery to integration, sensitive components will be maintained at or near Level 500A through the use of protective covers, while less sensitive components will be maintained at a Visibly Clean, Highly Sensitive level per NASA-JSC-SN-C-0005.

-The most contamination sensitive components in the THEMIS instrument are found in the ESA and SST assemblies.
-MicroChannel plates found in ESA and detectors in the SST are subject to degradation if exposed to very small amounts of particulates, hydrocarbons, or humidity.
+The most contamination sensitive components in the THEMIS instrument suite are found in the ESA and SST assemblies.
+MicroChannel plates in the ESA and detectors in the SST are subject to degradation if exposed to very small amounts of particulates, hydrocarbons, or humidity.
 "Gold-Black" surfaces in the ESA are relatively insensitive to contamination, but must be kept contamination free due to very limited cleanability.